 - The experience includes the actual makeover and a sweet ‘first presentation’ which still makes me tear up each time I see it.
 When your daughter is ready, the fairy godmother styling your princess turns her around for a first look with lots of special attention.
 The curtains are pulled back so the princess can see her reflection in the magic mirror while stars appear in the glass.

 - There are several packages available at the BBB with varying perks.
 Review all that Disney offers before you call to make your appointment.

-- The Castle Package is most expensive, at $199.95 plus tax and USED TO include front-of-the-line access to meet the princesses at Fantasy Faire after the makeover is finished.
-This is no longer part of this package or any other.
+- The Castle Package is most expensive and USED TO include front-of-the-line access to meet the princesses at Fantasy Faire after the makeover is finished.
+This is no longer officially part of this package or any other.
 There is a chance that you could be taken to the front of the line with this package, but it’s no longer an a guaranteed part of the experience.

 - After your little one is dressed head-to-toe, you can continue the experience with the Capture the Magic option (for an additional fee).
 Photographs are taken in the back of the boutique by a PhotoPass photographer in a darling setting complete with carriage and woodland critters.
 If you purchase these prints (for $35), you will be given a code for the images so that you can add them to a PhotoPass package or to MaxPass.
 PhotoPass photographers are not out photographing the actual makeovers.
 Have your cell phone or camera ready for those.